Thiobuscaline

-History
+Thiobuscaline, or 3,5-dimethoxy-4-butylthiophenethylamine, is a lesser-known psychedelic drug of the scaline family.
 It is an analog of buscaline.
 Thiobuscaline was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the dosage range is listed as 60–120 mg, and the duration is listed as 8 hours.
+In his book PiHKAL (Phenethylamines i Have Known And Loved), the dose range is listed as 60–120 mg, and the duration is listed as 8 hours.
 Thiobuscaline is an entheogen, and it causes a threshold.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of thiobuscaline.